Surface Detail (The Culture book 9) reviewed by Connor Armstrong on February 13th, 2018

 It's an interesting story marred by a hefty chunk of misogyny.
 It also has a very weird language structure, which would be understandable for the speech of the characters, but it also is used in the non-dialogue too which makes it an odd read.

-A Song of Ice and Fire (A Game of Thrones 1) reviewed by Felix O'Kelly on November 30th, 2015
+A Game of Thrones (A Song of Ice and Fire 1) reviewed by Felix O. on November 30th, 2015

 The first book in the best series I have ever read.
 A masterful recreation of history, with a variety of brilliant and distinctive characters.
 It references various other works, like the Sigil of House Sarsfield, and the three Stooges.
 It's characters are brilliant, the morally dubious hedonistic dwarf Tyrion Lannister and the honorable Lord Ned Stark.
 Truly a masterpiece that far surpasses the TV adaption.
 For more on this go on Race to the Iron Throne.

 The Eye of the World (Wheel of Time 1) reviewed by Connor Armstrong on October 3rd, 2015